Program Information

 In addition to clinical and teaching duties for the UF Veterinary Hospitals, boards preparation is achieved in multiple ways:

-Annual – mock-ACVP board examinations, resident seminar preparation, manuscript preparation for peer-reviewed publication, attendance and/or presentation at regional or national pathology conferences, and surgical pathology rotations.
+Annual – mock-ACVP board examinations, resident seminar preparation, manuscript preparation for peer-reviewed publication, attendance and/or presentation at regional and/or national pathology conferences, and surgical pathology rotations; attend a CVM course in graduate research grant writing and submit for internal funding (once/residency) and attend a specialized short course in bone marrow aspirate cytology and histopathology (once/residency).

 Clinical Duties

-The UF clinical pathology service works closely with clinicians to actively participate in the diagnostic evaluation of a broad range of species, to include many zoologic and non-mammalian specimens.
+The UF clinical pathology service works actively with specialty service clinicians in the diagnostic evaluation of a broad range of species, to include many zoologic and non-mammalian specimens.

 A unique feature of this program is the direct daily support provided by clinical pathology faculty to residents as they carry out their clinical responsibilities.

-While on clinic duty, residents interpret exfoliative, imprint, and fluid cytology submissions and draft reports in ACVP certifying exam format that are subsequently reviewed by the faculty on duty; examine and interpret blood films and urinalysis sediments referred for pathologist review; assist with preparation of bone marrow aspirate samples from UFVH patients; aid in quality assurance and control (QA/QC) assessment of preanalytical, analytical, and post-analytical laboratory errors; and assist students, technicians, and clinicians in obtaining clinical pathology information and data interpretation.
-In addition, while on primary duty residents are on-call to provide after-hours emergency clinical pathology services for the UFVH, for which they are compensated.
+While on clinic duty, residents interpret exfoliative, imprint, and fluid cytology submissions and draft reports in standardized formats that are subsequently reviewed by the faculty on duty; examine and interpret blood films and urinalysis sediments referred for pathologist review; assist with preparation of bone marrow aspirate samples from UFVH patients; aid in quality assurance and control (QA/QC) assessment of preanalytical, analytical, and post-analytical laboratory errors; and assist students, technicians, and clinicians in obtaining clinical pathology information and data interpretation.
+In addition, residents will periodically be on-call to provide after-hours emergency clinical pathology services for the UFVH, for which they receive monetary compensation (in the form of a quarterly bonus).

 Caseload Data